-Prototyping to Test and Verify Ideas, Concept and Solution Principles Prototypes also serve the purpose of testing and verifying ideas, concept or solution principles.
+Prototyping to Test and Verify Ideas, Concept and Solution Principles

+Prototypes also serve the purpose of testing and verifying ideas, concept or solution principles.
 (See figure 2.49, also see 'Evaluation of Product Features' in section 2.4).

-There are generally three types of tests for which - prototypes are used: 1.
-Testing technical functional characteristics of a 1.
-Iesting technical - runctional characteristics of a product idea.
-Often a sketch model is used with some working functionality, or functioning technical principle, based on the goals of the test.
-2. Testing form characteristics.
-Often a detailed model is - used for judging user preference. - Testing usability characteristics.
-Often a final, working model is used for testing the intended usability of a When Can You Use Three-dimensional MOCCES?
+There are generally three types of tests for which prototypes are used:

+- Testing technical functional characteristics of a product idea.
+Often a sketch model is used with some working functionality, or functioning technical principle, based on the goals of the test. - Testing form characteristics.
+Often a detailed model is used for judging user preference. - Testing usability characteristics.
+Often a final, working model is used for testing the intended usability of a product concept.

+When Can You Use Three-dimensional Models?

 Prototypes can be used throughout the conceptual design process.
 In the beginning of idea generation, various types of sketch models are used.
-During idea generation a dummy or detailed models are used, and the concept generation phase is often concluded with How to Use Three-dimensional Models?
-Starting Point The starting point of building models can be a (mental) sketch of a product idea (sketch model) or detailed drawings and a building plan (final model).
-The outcome of building models are threedimensional, tangible models of an idea, concept or solution principle. - 1 Three-dimensional model building starts with some - Three-dimensional model building starts with some notion of an idea, concept or solution principle.
-Based on the purpose of the model, some level of detail has to be determined prior to collecting materials, devising a plan and building the model.
-Simple sketch models at the beginning of idea generation only require a simple sketch, while final models (final prototypes) require a detailed plan of how to build the model. - how to build the model.

-Collect the appropriate materials, such as paper, cardboard, wood, foam, adhesives, plastics, metals, wire, and paint.

-Devise a plan for building the model.
-For a simple sketch model, early idea sketches are often enough. - Detailed or final prototypes usually require detailed drawing including dimensions.
-How to Three-dimensional Models
+During idea generation a dummy or detailed models are used, and the concept generation phase is often concluded with a final model.

+How to Use Three-dimensional Models?

+The starting point of building models can be a (mental) sketch of a product idea (sketch model) or detailed drawings and a building plan (final model).

+The outcome of building models are threedimensional, tangible models of an idea, concept or solution principle.

+- 1 Three-dimensional model building starts with some notion of an idea, concept or solution principle. - 2 Based on the purpose of the model, some level of detail has to be determined prior to collecting materials, devising a plan and building the model.
+Simple sketch models at the beginning of idea generation only require a simple sketch, while final models (final prototypes) require a detailed plan of how to build the model. - 3 Collect the appropriate materials, such as paper, cardboard, wood, foam, adhesives, plastics, metals, wire, and paint. - 4 Devise a plan for building the model.
+For a simple sketch model, early idea sketches are often enough.
+Detailed or final prototypes usually require detailed drawing including dimensions. - 5 Build the prototype (see figure 2.45).

-P2
+Tips and Tricks

-- Tips and Tricks Look for examples of what different sketch models can look like.
+- Look for examples of what different sketch models can look like.
 Sketch models as simple as paper and glue are often very helpful in the beginning of the idea generation.
-Try this yourself! - Many examples can be found of final models, or detailed models. - Use the expertise of the people working in model - workshops.
+Try this yourself! - Many examples can be found of final models, or detailed models. - Use the expertise of the people working in model workshops. - Select your tools for model making well

-Select your tools for model making well References and Further Reading Roozenburg, N.F.M. and Eekels, J. (1995) Product Design: Fundamentals and Methods, Utrecht: Lemma.
+Roozenburg, N.F.M. and Eekels, J. (1995) Product Design: Fundamentals and Methods, Utrecht: Lemma.

 Roozenburg, N. and Eekels, J. (1998, 2nd ed.)
-Produc
+Product Ontwerpen: Structuur en Methoden, Utrecht: Lemma.